Batam: Demographics

 At the 2020 census, Batam had a population of 1,196,396 inhabitants.
-The population was increasing rapidly, with a population growth rate of more than 8% per year between 2001 and 2012, but has subsequently diminished.
+The population was increasing rapidly, with a population growth rate of more than 8% per year between 2001 and 2012, but the increase has subsequently slowed.

 Ethnicity

 Today, Batam is inhabited by a heterogeneous mixture of people due to labor migration and desire to be close to Singapore; it is very diverse, two-thirds of the population are migrants.
 The predominant ethnicities are Malays, Javanese, Batak, Minangkabau, and Chinese.
+The indigenous people of Batam who are related to the Malays are the Orang Laut who are nomads who depend on the sea for their livelihood and the Orang Darat who live nomadically in the interior forests of Rempang whose population is threatened with extinction.
 As a municipality it exemplifies the national motto of "Bhinneka Tunggal Ika" (Unity in Diversity).
 The location of Batam, which is close to Singapore, is conducive to the development of economic, sociopolitical, and cultural aspects of the local community.

 Religion

-Islam is the majority religion in Batam, followed by Christians, Buddhists and Hindus.
+Islam is the majority religion in Batam, followed by Christianity, Buddhism and Hinduism.
 Most of those who follow Islam are Javanese, Malays and Minangkabaus.
 The Great Mosque of Batam, located in the city center adjacent to the main square, the mayor's office and the provincial Parliament, is an important symbol of Islamic religious life in Batam.
-Christianity is also widely embraced by people of Batam, especially those from the Batak people of Sumatra and migrants from Flores also from East Indonesia.
+Christianity is also widely embraced by the people of Batam, especially those from the Batak and Nias people of North Sumatra (Protestantism) and migrants from Flores island in Nusa Tenggara Timur province, East Indonesia (Roman Catholicism) as well as Javanese Catholics from Yogyakarta and Central Java who emigrated to this province along with a minority of Chinese Indonesians and internal migrant Indian Indonesians from Medan, North Sumatra.
 The majority of the Chinese population practises Buddhism.
 A number of Viharas are located in Batam, of which Vihara Duta Maitreya is one of the most frequented, and is the largest Vihara in Southeast Asia with an area of 4.5 hectares.
+In addition, Hinduism in practiced by a quarter of its small ethnic Indian Indonesian minority as well as by its Balinese emigrant minority ethnic populace who migrated from the tourist island of Bali and are resident for business purposes in this city.